2023 Solar Incentives Guide for Visalia, CA - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-The term "solar incentives" includes a wide range of financial incentives designed to make installing and using solar panels more affordable.
-This is done to encourage people to switch to renewable energy.
-Various kinds of incentives, including discounts, cash back or credit towards your monthly utility bill, might be available to you.
-Some incentives may be provided via the California government, by your utility company or by county or municipality, while other incentives are federal.
-Categories of solar incentives include:
+Solar incentives are intended to make renewable energy usage more affordable via financial incentives for those who install solar panels on their homes.
+Different kinds of incentives, like discounts, cash back or credit towards your monthly utility bill, may be available to you.
+Certain incentives may be provided via the California government, by your utility company or by county or municipality, while other incentives are federal.
+Some broad categories of solar incentives include:

 Federal Solar Incentives

 More information about the new Inflation Reduction Act can be found here.
-The best way to learn more about how the new Clean Energy Credit might apply to you is to speak with your local Visalia solar panel installers directly.
+Your local Visalia solar panel installation expert is the best person to answer your questions regarding the new Clean Energy Credit and how it may apply to you.

 State & Local Solar Incentives